scotist/guessing-game/README.md

 # guessing-game
+Michael Sullivan
-Guessing game, make with HTML and JavaScript
+This is a guessing game, made with HTML and JavaScript.